 Older adults in the US deserve safe, effective, and patient-centered care in the settings in which they receive their care.
 Recognizing the challenge of meeting this increasingly urgent need, The John A. Hartford Foundation has adopted the aim of producing meaningful improvements in the outcomes that matter to older adults and their families.

-To achieve this aim, The John A. Hartford Foundation has formed a partnership with the Institute for Healthcare Improvement (IHI) to develop an Age-Friendly Health System Model and rapidly spread the model to 20 percent of US hospitals and health systems by 2020.
+To achieve this aim, The John A. Hartford Foundation and the Institute for Healthcare Improvement (IHI) are partnering on the Creating Age-Friendly Health Systems initiative.
+The goal of the initiative is to develop an age-friendly health system model and rapidly spread the model to 20 percent of US hospitals and health systems by 2020.

 What Is an Age-Friendly Health System?